onsi/ginkgo/index.md

     By default, Ginkgo's defautlt reporter will provide detailed output for pending specs.
 You can set --noisyPendings=false to supress this behavior.

+- `--succinct`

+    By default, Ginkgo's default reporter prints out a verbose breakdown of where a slow/failing spec is located.
+The `--succinct` flag makes the default reporter print out shorter code location information.

 - `--v`

     If present, Ginkgo's default reporter will print out the text and location for each spec before running it.